 The basis of a tribal worldview is segregation, not inclusion.
 It segregates people by shared traits.
 The tribe selects one or more elements such as religious belief, race, or ethnicity.
 This distinguishes the group from all other people.
 Now, it’s a tribe.

 If you are in the tribe, you belong.
 If you are not a member of the tribe, you are an enemy.
 This is the tribal mentality.
 This means the dominant worldviews are tribal in nature.
 And the tribe dictates values and religious beliefs that are unjust and discriminatory.

-If you think in terms of tribal boundaries, you will always have people on this planet that are outsiders, untrustworthy, even enemies.
+If you think in terms of tribal boundaries, you will always be in conflict with someone.
+There will always find those outside the tribe as untrustworthy, even enemies.
 A tribal point of view is a worldview based on biases and prejudice.
 It always equates to us-against-them.
 This is an ancient paradigm system that bases thinking and values on mythologies.
 It is a deception resulting in mistaking mythology as fact.